 International Baccalaureate (IB)

-TIS has been an authorized IB World School since March 2010.
+ISP has been an authorized IB World School since March 2010.
 It was the first school in the Pacific Northwest authorized to offer the IB Primary Years Programme (PYP).

 The IB Primary Years Programme

 The IB PYP, offered at over 900 authorized schools worldwide, is a guided inquiry-based teaching method that centers on student questions.
 Rather than working through a standard lesson and learning facts, students study a central idea by creating and exploring their own questions.